openebs-archive/openebs-docs/docs/jivaguide.md

 openebs_writes # Write Input/Outputs on Volume
 ```

 Grafana charts can be built for the above Prometheus metrics.
-Some metrics of OpenEBS volumes are available automatically at MayaOnline when you connect the Kubernetes cluster to it.
+Some metrics of OpenEBS volumes are available automatically at Kubera when you connect the Kubernetes cluster to it.
 See an example screenshot below.

 ![jiva-monitor](/docs/assets/svg/volume-monitor.svg)